0xjeremdev/aio-frontend/README.md

 or
 yarn install

+# 2 add an env file.

-# 2 Run the project
+# 3 Run the project

 npm run dev
 or